1. Docs

 3. Stratified correlations

-File: checkpoints/<dataset>/correlations_stratified.csv
+File: <checkpoint_dir>/correlations_stratified.csv

 Entire strata with fewer than DM_MIN_CELL_SIZE observations are skipped.
 Example: